Collaboration is key say leaders at East of England’s Net Zero and Climate Resilience Summit - CILT(UK)

 Opening the event was Cambridge MP and Defra Minister of State for environment, Daniel Zeichner, who set out the essential need for adaptation to a changing climate in his opening address.

 CILT UK Chair of the Board, Vikram Singla, who spoke at the summit said: “Being a part of this collaborative event was fantastic.
-It was inspiring to see like-minded individuals discussing future sustainability initiatives for the East of England and sharing ideas that can benefit the entire UK.”
+It was inspiring to see like-minded individuals discussing future sustainability initiatives for the East of England and sharing ideas that could benefit the entire UK.”

 A key highlight was the launch of the 'Opportunity East' report, showcasing the region's economic potential to become a £220 billion economy by 2035.